-Commanding Officer: Captain William Martin
+Commanding Officer: Captain Craig Powell

 HMAS Watson, located at Sydney's South Head, was commissioned as the Royal Australian Navy's Radar Training School on 14th March, 1945.
 Today, Watson is the premier RAN maritime warfare training establishment.
 It is the home of the Training Authority Maritime Warfare and, under recent restructuring, is part of Fleet Command as of July 2009.